Experience The Packaging

 The Honest Company feminine care line (Photo from @honest)

-Case in point, The Honest Company feminine care line’s dispensers for feminine hygiene products are simply beautiful.
+Case in point, binary options are gambling The Honest Company feminine care line’s dispensers for feminine hygiene products are simply beautiful.
 Rather than being stashed away in a cupboard or drawer, they can be left out in more convenient, accessible locations.

 (Photo from The Dieline)

-Another example is Babe Scrub, a line of hand soaps featuring inspirational quotes on the package.
+Another example is enter site Babe Scrub, a line of hand soaps featuring inspirational quotes on the package.
 Not only is it a handy dispenser, it provides a regular little pick-me-up.

 Photo from The Dieline